Cpease2010/react-fullstack/api/README.md

 ### Delete an entity

-- [ ] A DELETE request to `/entity/:id` deletes the given entity, or a 404 status code if that entity does not exist.
+- [X] A DELETE request to `/entity/:id` deletes the given entity, or a 404 status code if that entity does not exist.
-- [ ] A 200 status code, with a message of 'ok' or something similar is returned upon successful deletion.
+- [X] A 200 status code, with a message of 'ok' or something similar is returned upon successful deletion.

 ### Search an entity

-- [ ] A GET request to `/entity` ( or whatever the plural version of your entity is ) returns a list of entities.
+- [?]
+A GET request to `/entity` ( or whatever the plural version of your entity is ) returns a list of entities.

 #### Bonus